Make A 2023 Vision Board In 5 Simple Steps

 GET TO MAKING

-Curate images.
 Find images that support your intention, and the life you want to build in the year ahead.
-Images should not just portray the WHAT of what you want to manifest, but also the EMOTION of what you're hoping to call in.
+Images should not just portray the WHAT of what you want, but also the EMOTION.
 The colors, people, objects that show up on your final board should bring a smile to your face.
 I collect LOTS of images in a Pinterest board when I'm in the intention setting phase to have an abundance to choose from as I start my planning.
 Great resources for images are favorite blogs, Pinterest, Instagram and Unsplash — really any image that speaks to you is vision board worthy.